DuckyBoi-XD/Python-Learn-Gamble/README.md

 1. Open Terminal or Command Prompt with Python and `python3-pip` installed

 2. Use one of the commands

    ```sh
    pip install luck-room-v1
    ```

    ```sh
    pip3 install luck-room-v1
    ```

    ```sh
    pipx install luck-room-v1
    ```

    ```sh
    python3 -m pip install luck-room-v1
    ```

-4. Make sure the most recent version is installed (if you installed any previous versions you may need to uninstall and install again)
+3. Make sure the most recent version is installed (if you installed any previous versions you may need to uninstall and install again)

-5. Use the command `luckroom` to play the game
+4. Use the command `luckroom` to play the game

-6. Enjoy c:
+5. Enjoy c:

-### As of for now this is my steps to successding this project:
+### As of for now this is my steps to successding this project

 1. Learn the basics on how to code
 2. Make a small little game to show my understanding